DOI-USGS/cdi-software-tutorials-2025/git-basics/further-topics.md

 (or `-p`) argument when you add one or more files (e.g. `git add -p some-file`).
 Git will interactively step through each block of changes in the file(s) to ask which changes you want to commit.
 See the interactive mode section of the `git help add` documentation.

+## Git *refspec*

+You'll eventually run across *refspec* in Git manuals for things like *pull*, *push*, *merge*, and *rebase*.
+A *refspec* can be as simple as the name a branch name you want to act on or apply.
+It can also be any valid Git ID (hash or reference, etc.), or it can specify a *source* and a *destination* in the form *source:destination*.
+So, for example, you could *push* a local branch to a remote branch of a different name (e.g. if you made a mistake naming your branch) with `git push origin local-embarrasing-branch-name:remote-professional-branch-name`, which pushes your poorly-named local branch to the remote *origin* repository with a new and improved branch name.

 ---